 When you come to Advanced Dentistry of Scarsdale, you get some of the best periodontal work in Westchester NY.
 With our on-site fabrication lab and experienced periodontists, you can trust that you will get the best periodontal treatment in the area.

 Concerned about gum disease?
 Come see our Westchester periodontists for a consultation and treatment.Request an Appointment

-Our periodontists, Dr. Calagna and Dr. Loshak, received several more years of training after dental school to become masters of periodontics.
-They both have a passion for their work and are happy to educate you and discuss your periodontal needs.
-During their assessment of your mouth, they will carefully check for signs of gum disease.
-Depending on the severity of your issues, our periodontists can recommend various treatments.
+Our periodontist, Dr. Loshak, received several more years of training after dental school to become a master of periodontics.
+He has a passion for his work and is happy to educate you and discuss your periodontal needs.
+During his assessment of your mouth, he will carefully check for signs of gum disease.
+Depending on the severity of your issues, our periodontist can recommend various treatments.